fwcd/kotlin-language-server/CONTRIBUTION.md

 We use feature based workflow, which implies branch per feature/bug/issue

+## Guidelines

+Project has a lot of old code.
+It heavily relies on side-effects.
+Whenever working on project, try to spot usage of side effects and rewrite them with pure code.

+## SCRUM

+SCRUM appreciates initiative from every project participant.
+You can choose and create tasks for your self, define your focus as long, as this aligns with major project goals.

 ## ~~Tracking issues~~

-> **⚠️Tracking issues are canceled.
-We are using epics, user stories and tasks for the same purpose on our Taiga board.
-Please, use [this](./.github/ISSUE_TEMPLATE/tracking-issue.md) template.**
+> ### ⚠️Tracking issues are canceled.
+> We are using epics, user stories and tasks for the same purpose on our Taiga board.
+Please, use [this](./.github/ISSUE_TEMPLATE/tracking-issue.md) template.

 ~~If you want to introduce massive change, please create a corresponding tracking issue and pull-request.~~